BUT YOU CAN GET IT NOW…

 “Bartender confidentiality applies here.
 But if it makes you feel better…” He reached out a hand for her to shake.
 “My friends call me Dak.”

-Stay in the know, subscribe to Jean’s newsletter and you’ll get an email when the book is ready along with other goodies between now and then!
+Don’t forget to stay in the know–> subscribe to Jean’s newsletter and you’ll get an email when the book is available on stores along with other goodies and bonuses between now and then!
 Subscribe here: www.jeanoram.com/freebook